OpenOrbis/oosdk_libraries/libsubstitute/README.md

 # substitute
 libsusbtitute is the userland implementation for Mira Substitute system.

-Ported to OOSDK for PS4 by TheoryWrong on 8/15/2020
+OOSDK Substitute library for PS4 by TheoryWrong on 8/15/2020

 ## Notes
 	- please use the oosdk_build.bat to build and install libsubstitute to oosdk.